Arabella Lennox-Boyd: Marriages

 Arabella Parisi married her first husband, Philippe Lacloche Dehaulme de Vallombreuse, a son of Nathalie Volpi, Countess di Misurata (née Nathalie El-Kanoui), by her first husband.
 They were divorced and had one daughter, Dominique.

-She married her second husband, Mark Lennox-Boyd (born 1943), youngest son of Alan Lennox-Boyd, 1st Viscount Boyd of Merton, on 29 June 1974; he was knighted in 1994 and is now Sir Mark Lennox-Boyd.
+She married her second husband, Mark Lennox-Boyd (1943–2025), youngest son of Alan Lennox-Boyd, 1st Viscount Boyd of Merton, on 29 June 1974; he was knighted in 1994 and became Sir Mark Lennox-Boyd.
 They have one child, Patricia.